 For example, Season of the Lost has a total of three Unstoppable Champion mods, which can be used on Fusion Rifles, Sidearms or Pulse Rifles.

-By hitting certain XP milestones, you'll be able to use artefact unlocks via the Wayfinder's Compass in your inventory to purchase artefact mods.
+By hitting certain XP milestones, you'll be able to use artifact unlocks via your inventory to purchase artifact mods.
 These, of course, include Champion mods.